 Which species of seaweed are used by Marinova?

 Marinova primarily extracts fucoidan from two species of brown seaweed, Undaria pinnatifida and Fucus vesiculosus.
 Fucoidans derived from both Undaria and Fucus seaweeds have been extensively researched and clinically tested.
 It is for this reason that the company places its scientific research and manufacturing focus on these two species.

-Undaria pinnatifida, commonly known as wakame, is a brown seaweed that inhabits the intertidal zone down to depths of approximately 20 metres.
+Undaria pinnatifida, commonly known as wakame, is a brown seaweed that inhabits coastal waters to depths of approximately 20 metres.
 It is typically found in sheltered reef areas with conditions such as temperature, available nutrients, light and depth all being important variables in the plants life cycle.
 Sporophytes produce up to 100 million spores which then settle and grow into new plants.
 Undaria plants can reach approximately 2m in length in less than one year and growth rates can be up to 1cm per day – making the species a rapidly renewable marine resource.

 Fucusvesiculosus Fucus vesiculosus is a brown seaweed typically found along sheltered coastlines of the Northern Hemisphere.
 Commonly known as bladderwrack, Fucus vesiculosus plants are known for their branching fronds with prominent midrib and conspicuous bladder-like floats.
 These almost-spherical air sacs support the plant to float high in the water, ensuring access to ample sunlight for photosynthesis.
 When conditions are favourable, Fucus can occur in high densities, forming a dense carpet on the shoreline.
 Fronds of Fucus plants can grow over 0.5cm each week eventually reaching sizes of up to 2m over their five year life span.